hackforla/website/README.md

 > Hack for LA's website: https://www.hackforla.org

+Please refer to the [wiki](https://github.com/hackforla/website/wiki) to learn more about joining the team.
+You will find the following information on the wiki.
+1. Project Definition
+2. Joining the Team
+3. Tools by Role
+4. Resources by Role
+5. Agendas
+6. Project Terminology

 This is a standard [Jekyll](https://jekyllrb.com/) site hosted right here on [GitHub pages](https://pages.github.com/).

 To develop the site, you'll need to first clone the repository on to your computer.
 For new Git users, see the [Using Git](#using-git) section below. <br><br>